-8. Understand how soil conditions affect root system development and function.
-8.1.
-Describe the formation, distribution and depth of a typical temperate root system.
-Describe the principal effects on root development and / or function of each of the following soil factors: Hydraulic conductivity Bulk density Soil aeration Soil temperature PH Poor cation exchange A man-made or natural barrier 9.
+8. Understand how soil conditions affect root system development and function. • typical temperate root system.
+Describe the principal effects on root development and / or function of each of the following soil factors: Hydraulic conductivity 9.
 Understand how a tree responds to wounding.
 9.1.
 9.2.
 9.3.
 Evaluate the process called compartmentalisation that a tree goes through following wounding.
 Explain, with examples, why some species are better than others at compartmentalisation of wounds.
 Describe and justify the use of three practices that can be adopted at the time of carrying out tree surgery operations that may assist a tree to form barriers as represented in the CODIT model.